AshSama12/Sinhala-Spell-and-Grammer-Checker/README.md

-# Sinhala Grammar Correction System
+# 🌐 Sinhala Grammar Correction System

-This repository contains a rule-based Sinhala grammar correction system that analyzes a dataset of correct Sinhala sentences, generates grammatical rules, and applies them to correct user inputs.
+This repository contains a **rule-based Sinhala grammar correction system** that analyzes a dataset of correct Sinhala sentences, generates grammatical rules, and applies them to correct user inputs. 📝✨

+---

-## Features
+## ✨ Features
-- Extracts rules from a dataset of grammatically correct Sinhala sentences.
+- 📜 **Extracts rules** from a dataset of grammatically correct Sinhala sentences.
-- Tokenizes and analyzes patterns (word frequencies and bigrams).
+- 🧩 **Tokenizes and analyzes patterns** (word frequencies and bigrams).
-- Applies the extracted rules to correct user-entered paragraphs interactively.
+- 🤖 **Interactive corrections**: Applies the extracted rules to correct user-entered Sinhala paragraphs.

+---

-## How It Works
+## ⚙️ How It Works
-1. **Dataset**: The system uses a dataset containing only correct Sinhala sentences (e.g., `grammerRule1.txt`).
+1. **📁 Dataset**: The system uses a dataset containing only correct Sinhala sentences (e.g., `grammerRule1.txt`).
-2. **Rule Generation**: Analyzes tokenized sentences to identify word frequencies and bigram patterns.
+2. **🛠️ Rule Generation**: Analyzes tokenized sentences to identify word frequencies and bigram patterns.
-3. **User Input**: Accepts a Sinhala paragraph from the user and applies the generated rules to provide corrections.
+3. **🖊️ User Input**: Accepts a Sinhala paragraph from the user and applies the generated rules to provide corrections.

+---

-## Usage
+## 🚀 Usage
 1. Place your dataset file (`grammerRule1.txt`) in the project directory.
 2. Run the script:
    ```bash